Index

 There are different ways to define an increase in risk:

-• is riskier than if ( second ordder stochastically dominates ).
+- is riskier than if ( second order stochastically dominates ).

-• is riskier than id is a mean preserving spread of .
+- is riskier than if is a mean preserving spread of .

-• Adding a white noise: is riskier than if , where .
-(Note that do not neet to be independetly distriunted).
+- Adding a white noise: is riskier than if , where .
+(Note that do not need to be independently distributed).

 An agent with VNM preferences dislikes increases in risk if and only if her utility index is concave.